VictorCazanave/react-svg-map/README.md

 ### Existing maps

 Since v2.0.0 this package does not provide maps anymore.
-All the existing maps have been moved to the independant [svg-maps](https://github.com/VictorCazanave/svg-maps) project because they may be useful for other components/projects.
+All the existing maps have been moved to the independent [svg-maps](https://github.com/VictorCazanave/svg-maps) project because they may be useful for other components/projects.

 ### Custom maps